-Review Basics • 5 Credits
+MATH 083 (Formerly MTH 083) Review Basics • 5 Credits

 A review of whole numbers, fractions, decimals, ratio proportions, percents, power and square roots, measurement and metrics, word problems (fractions, decimals, percentages), and tables and graphs.
-Prerequisite: COMPASS test placement.
+Prerequisite: placement via test score.

-Algebra/Geometry • 5 Credits
+MATH 084 (Formerly MTH 084) Algebra/Geometry • 5 Credits

 This introductory course includes signed number operations, algebraic concepts, ratio and proportion, rectangular coordinates, angles, triangles, and perimeter area and volume.
 For students who have never taken algebra or who need a refresher before enrolling in MATH 096.
-Prerequisite: MATH 082 with appropriate TABE test score, or MATH 083, or COMPASS test placement.
+Prerequisite: MATH 083 with a grade of 2.0 or better, or MATH 083 with a grade of P if taken before spring 2016, or placement test score.